According Eurostat, 13% of households in Europe have three or more children

 - End discrimination by reason of number of children in basic consumptions tariff: water, electricity, gas, etc…

 - Support and recognize the European Large Family Card in order to ease the mobility of large families and their access to discounts and benefits, fighting the economic and cultural poverty among large families.
-Reduce VAT for diapers and basic goods for babies.
-Now, they are taxed in most European countries by the highest rates, like luxury goods.

 These petitions will be presented by national associations of large families to political parties to incorporate them into their electoral programs.
 According to Ms. Regina Maroncelli, president of ELFAC, “Europe has been experiencing a long demographic winter for more than forty years, but according to statistics there are many families who would like to have more children than they currently have.
 Or we make a Europe more family-friendly or we will go towards a greater impoverishment of future generations”.
 For Ms. Maroncelli, mother of four children, “we cannot accept that having more children could be a reason today in Europe for employment, social, fiscal or economic discrimination.
 Europe should be built with more medium and long-term policies, and recognition of families with more children is fundamental to guarantee our welfare system. “